MalinthaSamarasinghe/parallax_ship_track/best_coding_practices.md

 ```

 #### Using SizedBox instead of Container in Flutter
-There are multiple use cases where you will require to use a placeholder.
+There are multiple use cases where you will be required to use a placeholder.
 Here is the ideal example below,
 ```dart
 return _isNotLoaded ?
 Container() : YourAppropriateWidget();
 ```
 The Container is a great widget that you will be using extensively in Flutter.
-Container() brodens up to fit the constraints given by the parent and is not a const constructor.
+Container() broadens up to fit the constraints given by the parent and is not a const constructor.

 On the contrary, the SizedBox is a const constructor and builds a fixed-size box.
 The width and height parameters can be null to specify that the size of the box should not be constrained in the corresponding dimension.